nens/threedi-docs/source/a_releasenotes.rst

 .. image:: /image/login.png

-For information about accounts and logging in, please visit this section in the documentation: :ref:`authorisation_authentication`.
+For information about accounts and logging in, please visit this section in the documentation: :ref:`f_authentication_user_management`.

 We also added or changed the following: